cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

 ---
 layout: post
-title: A Starting Guide to Become a Good Competitive Programmer
+title: A Starting Guide to Programming Contests
-subtitle: Learning is More Important than Competing
+subtitle: Where learning is more important than winning
-tags: programming
+tags: algorithms
 description: Insights and tricks that I learned when I was a competitive programmer
 keywords: acm icpc, competition, problems, programming
 image: ../img/posts/2017/competitive_programming_brain.png